JessiVelazquez/data-structures-and-algorithms/javascript/code-challenges/tree/README.md

 To find maximum value in a binary tree, we run the preOrder() function on the tree to get an array of the tree's values.
 We then use a for loop to iterate through the array, comparing the current value to the maximum value, before returning the maximum value at the end.

+Write a breadth first traversal method which takes a Binary Tree as its unique input.
+Without utilizing any of the built-in methods available to your language, traverse the input tree using a Breadth-first approach, and return a list of the values in the tree in the order they were encountered.

 ## API

 **preOrder() - pseudo code:**